Aging and Keeping a Healthy Heart: Facts and Suggestions

-Saturated fats are bad because they stimulate the build up of LDL cholesterol in the bloodstream.
+Saturated fats are said to be bad because they stimulate the build up of LDL cholesterol in the bloodstream.
 Artificial trans fats are even worse for us than saturated fats because they not only raise LDL cholesterol but also lower HDL cholesterol.

 Regular aerobic exercise (exercise that moderately increases the heart rate and breathing rate) benefits the heart in several ways.
 It makes the heart muscle stronger, which enables the heart to work more efficiently; it improves the condition of the blood vessels; and it lowers high blood pressure.
 It also increases the HDL cholesterol level in the bloodstream.
 In addition, exercise helps people lose weight if they need to, which is another factor that raises the concentration of HDL cholesterol.
 Yet another advantage of regular exercise with respect to keeping the heart healthy is that it reduces stress.

-If you have serious health problems, are very overweight or are an older person, seek your doctor's advice before starting an exercise program.
-Remember too that any form of exercise - even if it's gentle and non-aerobic - is better for health than no exercise.
+If you have serious health problems, are very overweight, or are an older person, seek your doctor's advice before starting an exercise program.
+Once your doctor agrees that you should start exercising, remember to begin gently and gradually increase the intensity and duration of the exercise over time (as long as this increase is suitable for your state of health).
+Remember that any form of exercise—even if it's gentle and non-aerobic—is better for health than no exercise.

 Smoking should definitely be avoided by anyone who wants to maintain heart health.
-It's classified as a "major risk factor for heart disease".
+According to the National Institutes of Health, it's classified as a "major risk factor for heart disease".
 Smoking can stimulate the formation of plaque and the development of atherosclerosis, as well as all the cardiovascular problems that may result from atherosclerosis.
-Even second-hand smoke - smoke that we inhale from an environment in which someone else is smoking - can cause these problems.
+Even second-hand smoke—smoke that we inhale from an environment in which someone else is smoking—can cause these problems.
 In addition, smoking contributes to heart disease by lowering HDL cholesterol.

 We may have a battle to fight as aging changes happen in our cardiovascular system, but it's definitely possible to win this battle.
-A commitment to a healthy diet and regular exercise, avoidance of harmful activities such as smoking and the use of stress management techniques will all be a huge help in maintaining heart health as we age.
+A commitment to a healthy diet and regular exercise, avoidance of harmful activities such as smoking, and the use of stress management techniques will likely be a huge help in maintaining heart health as we age.

 It's important to check blood pressure regularly, since this does tend to rise as we get older and is a risk factor for heart disease.
 We need to get regular medical checkups, too.
 These checkups will show us whether we're successfully maintaining cardiovascular health.
 They may indicate that we need to make adjustments or additions to our program for staying healthy.
 It's good to monitor conditions regularly so that any necessary changes can be made to maintain our health and enjoyment of life.

-A Review Quiz about the Heart and Blood Vessels
+A Review Quiz About the Heart and Blood Vesselsview quiz statistics

 © 2012 Linda Crampton